 - Article 17 – Installation

 Determine list of eligible members to run for elections.

-Members must have attended at least 50% of the regular meetings held by the local in the past 12 month period prior to nomination.
+Members must have attended at least 50 per cent of the regular meetings held by the local in the past 12 month period prior to nomination.

-Provide at least 7 days notice to your members of the nomination and election.
+Provide at least seven days notice to your members of the nomination and election.